HIYOS NHS Practice - a teaching practice. A healthcare professional demonstrates portion sizes on a plate to a seated patient in a clinical setting.

 How do we learn?

 Patient Feedback, Surveys and Complaints form the basis of learning and development and we share and discuss them.
-Below are samples of a few patient surveys and the outcomes:
+Below are samples of a few patient surveys and the outcomes.

 Survey success